 - be a full-time undergraduate student of a UGC-funded bachelor's degree;

 - have a Cumulative Grade Point Average of 2.5 or above in the last semester/term of study;

-- have completed at least one year of study in the 4-year undergraduate programme with major declared before applying for the exchange programme;
+- complete at least one year of study for students from nominative 4-year undergraduate programmes and have major declared before they apply for Student Exchange Programme;

 - fulfill the minimum English language requirement set for the Student Exchange Programme unless you choose programmes that are conducted in Chinese language at partner institutions in Mainland China or Taiwan;